SsangYong Tivoli 4x4 (2015-2024) interior, tech and comfort

 How is the quality and layout?

-Sadly, our Tivoli test car also seemed to have had a few rattles pre-installed at the factory.
+Sadly, our most recent Tivoli test car also seemed to have had a few rattles pre-installed at the factory.
 It had only covered around 3,000 miles, but there was already an irritating jangle coming from the rear passenger-side door card.
 Worse still, it came and went as we sped up and slowed down.

-The Tivoli’s cabin is a dreary place to be, too.
-If we haven’t already made it clear, everything looks and feels cheap.
 It doesn’t have the same rough charm as some other affordable family SUVs, such as the Dacia Duster or Suzuki S-Cross.
 Both of those cars are made from cheap materials, but at least they’ve been nailed together properly.

-SsangYong organised the Tivoli’s interior well, though.
 The climate controls are on a physical panel on the centre console, rather than buried in a sub-menu on the infotainment system and there’s a handy collection of buttons to operate the various driver assistance feature to the right of the wheel.

 Infotainment and technology

-SsangYong has shaved some costs here, too.
-You get an eight-inch touchscreen as standard, but it doesn’t feature a built-in sat-nav system.
+You get an 8.0-inch touchscreen as standard, but it doesn’t feature a built-in sat-nav system.
 You need to buy a wire for your smartphone and use Apple CarPlay or Android Auto instead.
-Pre-loaded TomTom navigation is available, but not until you arrive at the range-topping £21,625 Ultimate Nav model.
+The screen isn’t particularly crisp and, when you’re not using your smartphone’s interface, the menu design is hideous.

 Our test car was fitted with the optional 10.25-inch digital gauge cluster.
 It’s a useful tool, with a configurable menu in its centre for things like fuel economy and driver assistance equipment but, like the rest of the technology on the Tivoli, it looks a bit dated.